 The Dreamland amusement park was a fundamental element of the Margate seafront and comprised a cinema, amusement arcades, cafes and a traditional collection of fairground rides.
-Unfortunately the site has been closed for a number of years and the Council has been involved in a CPO to acquire the site with the intention of reopening the facilities including the traditional fairground.
-It is intended that the management of the site will be undertaken by a third party but the assets will be retained in Council ownership.
-The Council has acquired five rides that it will be use in the restored park.
-The rides are being refurbished and will be stored off site until they can be securely sited in the park.
+Unfortunately the site was closed for a number of years and the Council has been successful in a CPO to acquire the site and reopen the facilities including the traditional fairground.
+Following restoration, the amusement park reopened during 2015/16 and the attractions include vintage rides acquired by the Council.
+Management of the park is undertaken by a third party but the assets are retained in Council ownership.
+The cinema complex is still undergoing restoration by the Council.